abingham/pyqt-test/plot/README.rst

-Figuring out tables and models.
+Figuring out matplotlib in qt.

 Install and run
 ===============